Rise to Success: Career Highlights of Jay Leno

 Discover the career path of Jay Leno, from the first major opportunity to industry-changing achievements.

-Since 1985, Jay Leno has served as the Grand Marshal for the Love Ride, a motorcycle charity event.
+Since 1985, Jay Leno has been the Grand Marshal for the Love Ride, a motorcycle charity event.

 2001: Donation to Feminist Majority Foundation

-In 2001, Jay Leno and his wife donated $100,000 to the Feminist Majority Foundation's campaign to stop gender apartheid in Afghanistan and to educate the public about the plight of women under Taliban rule.
+In 2001, Jay Leno and his wife donated $100,000 to the Feminist Majority Foundation's campaign to stop gender apartheid in Afghanistan, aiming to educate the public about the plight of women under Taliban rule.
+Mavis Leno is on the board of the Feminist Majority.

-In 2001, the Love Ride, with Jay Leno as Grand Marshal, contributed to the September 11 attacks recovery efforts.
+In 2001, the Love Ride, a motorcycle charity event benefited the September 11 attacks recovery.

-In 2009, Jay Leno donated $100,000 to a scholarship fund at Salem State College (now Salem State University) in honor of Lennie Sogoloff, who gave Leno his start at his jazz club, Lennie's-on-the-Turnpike.
+In 2009, Jay Leno donated $100,000 to a scholarship fund at Salem State College (later Salem State University) in honor of Lennie Sogoloff, who gave Leno his start at his jazz club, Lennie's-on-the-Turnpike.

 January 28, 2010: Appearance on The Oprah Winfrey Show